FuckingNode/FuckingNode/CONTRIBUTING.md

 ### Error handling

-F\*ckingNode is wrapped in an error boundary (`ErrorHandler()`) that automatically stops execution and handles the error, so no need to try/catch every function.
+FuckingNode is wrapped in an error boundary (`ErrorHandler()`) that automatically stops execution and handles the error, so no need to try/catch every function.
 When throwing an error, you'll see we sometimes use `FknError` instead of `Error`.
 It's a superset of `Error` with searchable error codes and hints for our users.
 Attempt to add an error code and throwing a `FknError` instead of just throwing JS errors.

 ### Comment in a readable manner